Understanding Testability and its Drivers

 Testability is a function of observability and controllability, and understanding how to develop software that has these two properties is critical, because it will affect both small and large design decisions.
 In addition, testability is also influenced by smallness: the number of features should be kept down, no code should be duplicated, correct idioms and patterns should be used, as well as the right level of abstraction and a programming language suitable for the problem domain.

 Unit testing constitutes a foundation pillar of developer testing.
-Unit testing gives developers feedback, allows them to drive the design test-first, and is the natural starting point for application of basic testing techniques.
+Unit tests give developers feedback, allow them to drive the design test-first, and are the natural starting point for application of basic testing techniques.
 Knowledge about unit testing translates into test naming and structuring (arrange, act, assert), and employment of custom assertions and libraries.

 Fundamental Testing Techniques

 There are some basic testing techniques that pretty much every tester is familiar with.
 To developers, these techniques are extremely valuable, because they determine what and how many tests to write, as well as what types of test to use.
 Simply put, they provide a structured way to identify test cases.
 Sometimes the example-based nature of a typical unit test isn’t satisfactory, and a data-driven kind of test is a better choice.
 Applying testing techniques like, for example, boundary value analysis or state transition testing helps in identifying the appropriate test archetype.

 Programming by Contract

 Programming by contract brings to the table the notion of preconditions, postconditions, and invariants.
 Some languages have built-in support for verifying these at runtime, and many contract libraries exist for languages that don’t.
 Runtime verification is secondary from the vantage point of developer testing.
 What’s more important is the awareness of the contract building blocks and that unit tests and static analysis can be used to express contracts as well.